dlguswo333/old.dlguswo333.github.io/_posts/2021-12-18-k-means-clustering.md

 $$

 They can be referred to as L1 distance and L2 distance repectively.
-If you want to emphasize on the big differences, choose L2 (Euclidean) distance since the bigger the difference is, the much bigger the squared result is.
+If you want to give more weights on bigger differences, choose L2 (Euclidean) distance since the bigger the difference is, the much bigger the squared result is.
-Else, choose L1 (Manhattan) distance.
+Otherwise, choose L1 (Manhattan) distance.

 To describe keypoints, k means algorithms works as below:
 1. Select initial centroids randomly.